 Hank Schrader and Steven Gomez.
 Gomez was never right once about anything in the entire series, not at least while they were in the same scene.
 He can't find the meth hidden in Krazy-8's car, but Hank does; he disbelieves in Fring's involvement in meth, but Hank is proven right; early on he dismisses Lydia as a suspect, but Hank noticed her mismatched shoes.
 Even in the DEA agents' walkthrough of the burned-out superlab, Gomez guesses that a burned-up and molten lump mounted high on a railing, clearly separate from everything else, is "lab equipment."
 Schrader correctly says "a camera."
 Makes you wonder why he was considered competent enough to be given the El Paso assignment.

 Wesley to Giles.
-The curmudgeonly Watcher never forgot the grief he suffered under Wesley, as Andrew later reports in Season Five of Angel.
+The curmudgeonly Watcher never forgot the grief he suffered under Wesley, as Andrew later reports in Season 5 of Angel.

 Cobra Kai is largely constructed around this type of relationships.

 The clearest one is that between Johnny and Danny, who both grew up fatherless and turned to their senseis for guidance, and who both peaked in high school.
 Johnny is an impoverished degenerate who is trying to become a better person, in spite of being a bit hazy on the actual mechanics of doing so.
-Danny is a fundamentally decent upper-class man who sees himself as justified in backsliding because of his loathing of Conra Kai and what they stand for... but he isn't always right.
+Danny is a fundamentally decent upper-class man who sees himself as justified in backsliding because of his loathing of Cobra Kai and what they stand for... and is right.
+Sometimes.

 Miguel and Robby are foils to each other.
 Both are young, directionless men who took to the guidance of their senseis, but where Robby was a bad kid who learned focus from his sensei, Miguel was a good guy who was taught to tap into his anger.